DanielTillett/mysqlsync/README.md

 This tools allow sync one way two tables one the moment, dont use BINLOG, compare every row beetwen tables with MD5 algorithm to search changes, before create DML sentences to equal same tables.

-Don't modify table directly, output DML is in STDOUT.
+- Don't modify table directly, output DML in STDOUT.
+- Don't use BINLOG.
+- You don't need SUPER PRIVILEGES.

 ## Installation